I-gor-C/windows-driver-docs-ddi/wdk-ddi-src/content/video/nf-video-videoportallocatebuffer.md

 <p><b>VideoPortAllocateBuffer</b> returns NO_ERROR when it successfully completes the allocation request, or ERROR_NOT_ENOUGH_MEMORY if it is unable to allocate a buffer of <i>Size</i> bytes.
 A return value of ERROR_INSUFFICIENT_BUFFER indicates that a miniport driver has exceeded its maximum allowable allocation of memory.</p>

 ## -remarks
 <p>A miniport driver can use the return value of this function to determine whether the buffer allocation succeeded.</p>

-<p>A miniport driver can use the return value of this function to determine whether the buffer allocation succeeded.</p>

 ## -requirements